Hindi cinema: Genres

 Hindi films are primarily musicals, and are expected to have catchy song-and-dance numbers woven into the script.
 A film's success often depends on the quality of such musical numbers.
-A film's music and song and dance portions are usually produced first and these are often released before the film itself, increasing its audience.
+A film's music, song, and dance portions are usually produced first, and these are often released before the film itself, increasing its audience.

-Indian audiences expect value for money, and a good film is generally referred to as paisa vasool, (literally "money's worth").
+Indian audiences expect value for money, and a good film is generally referred to as paisa vasool (literally, "money's worth").
 Songs, dances, love triangles, comedy and dare-devil thrills are combined in a three-hour show (with an intermission).
 These are called masala films, after the Hindi word for a spice mixture.
-Like masalas, they are a mixture of action, comedy and romance; most have heroes who can fight off villains single-handedly.
+Like masalas, they are a mixture of action, comedy, and romance; most have heroes who can fight off villains single-handedly.
 Bollywood plots have tended to be melodramatic, frequently using formulaic ingredients such as star-crossed lovers, angry parents, love triangles, family ties, sacrifice, political corruption, kidnapping, villains, kind-hearted courtesans, long-lost relatives and siblings, reversals of fortune and serendipity.

 Parallel cinema films tended to be less popular at the box office.
 A large Indian diaspora in English-speaking countries and increased Western influence in India have nudged Bollywood films closer to Hollywood.

 According to film critic Lata Khubchandani, "Our earliest films ... had liberal doses of sex and kissing scenes in them.
-Strangely, it was after Independence the censor board came into being and so did all the strictures."
+Strangely, it was after Independence [that] the censor board came into being and so did all the strictures."
 Although Bollywood plots feature Westernised urbanites dating and dancing in clubs rather than pre-arranged marriages, traditional Indian culture continues to exist outside the industry and is an element of resistance by some to Western influences.
 Bollywood plays a major role, however, in Indian fashion.
 Studies have indicated that some people, unaware that changing fashion in Bollywood films is often influenced by globalisation, consider the clothes worn by Bollywood actors as authentically Indian.

 Casts and crews

-Bollywood employs people from throughout India.
-It attracts thousands of aspiring actors hoping for a break in the industry.
-Models and beauty contestants, television actors, stage actors and ordinary people come to Mumbai with the hope of becoming a star.
-As in Hollywood, very few succeed.
-Since many Bollywood films are shot abroad, many foreign extras are employed.

-Very few non-Indian actors are able to make a mark in Hindi cinema, although many have tried.
-Hindi cinema can be insular, and relatives of film-industry figures have an edge in obtaining coveted roles in films or being part of a film crew.
-However, industry connections are no guarantee of a long career: competition is fierce, and film-industry scions will falter if they do not succeed at the box office.
-Stars such as Dilip Kumar, Dharmendra, Amitabh Bachchan, Rajesh Khanna, Anil Kapoor, Sridevi, Madhuri Dixit, Aishwarya Rai and Shah Rukh Khan lacked show-business connections.